Components

 “I’m very lucky, I’ve actually got an ex-banker on the staff,” Chris said.

-"He’s used to the paperwork and knowing what we need and the banks need.”
+“Nick’s been great because of his background – he’s used to the paperwork and knowing what we need and the banks need.”

 “There’s more than enough assistance out there if someone wants to get an application done,” he said.

-“It’s more about taking time out of the day, sitting down and actually doing the work.
-It’s not a hard process, but I think some people get a bit overwhelmed by it and put it in the too hard basket.”
+“It’s not a hard process, but I think some people get a bit overwhelmed by it and put it in the too hard basket.”

 “There’s still an old, very conservative attitude in the bush, even with some of our younger farmers that, ‘oh we don’t take handouts’," he said.

-"It’s a loan and you’ve got to pay it back."
+"But it’s not a handout – it’s a loan and you’ve got to pay it back.

 “Take advantage of it, it can make all the difference.”